 - 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics - 2.
 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors - 3.
 An ability to communicate effectively with a range of audiences - 4.
 An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts - 5.
-An ability to function effectively on a team whose members together provide leadership, create a

-- collaborative and inclusive environment, establish goals, plan tasks, and meet objectives - 6.
+An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives - 6.
 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions - 7.
-An ability to acquire and apply new knowledge as needed, using appropriate learning strategies
+An ability to acquire and apply new knowledge as needed, using appropriate learning strategies assigned exclusively to engineers.

-Once commissioned in the Service, Department of Engineering graduates go on to assignments in every area of the Coast Guard.
-Engineers are preferred for filling approximately one third of the jobs in the Coast Guard.
-There are many positions assigned exclusively to engineers.
 However, this does not mean that engineering graduates are limited to technical assignments.
 While engineering careers are the most often selected, many alumni pursue careers in other fields.
 Notable non-engineering assignments that have been held by Academy engineering graduates include Commandant of the Coast Guard, Superintendent of the Coast Guard Academy, Aide to the President of the U.S., Aide to the Secretary of Transportation, NASA astronauts, and many others.
 In fact, engineering graduates are eligible for every assignment in the Service.
 Cyber Systems graduates will join their engineering counterparts in serving as exemplary commissioned officers throughout the Coast Guard including within the growing Cyber officer specialty in order to meet the Cyber needs of the Service in support of the Coast Guard's Cyber Strategy.